jamesbornholt/rosette/test/profile/micro/README.md

 # Microbenchmarks

 Contains the following microbenchmarks for symbolic profiling:

+- `append-if.rkt` includes slow and fast variants of a conditional list append operation.
+- `list-set.rkt` includes slow and fast variants of a list update.
-- `list.rkt` includes slow and fast variants of various list procedures, both artificial and lifted from real examples.
+- `remove-at.rkt` includes slow and fast variants of a list removal.
-- `tree.rkt` includes slow and fast variants of tree procedures.
+- `update-at.rkt` includes slow and fast variants of a recursive list update.